txt/se17/doc/50effort.md

 The first thing to go is all pretense of quality assurance Finally, the whole project can get canceled.

+e.g. Software to control shuttle refurbishment:

+-  "To
-e.g. Software to control shuttle refurbishment "To gain control over its finances, NASA last week scuttled a new checkout and launch control system (CLCS) for the space shuttle.
+gain control over its finances, NASA last week scuttled a new checkout and launch control system (CLCS) for the space shuttle.
 A recent assessment